princedede/Q-paper/q_core/QuatreDigesu.md

 #### onFinance

 Soon as the quorum value is reached, the total pool amount becomes available to the first on the list as preserved at creation time.
 It continues in a rotational order if there is no default from the previous taker.
-This sets a temporary lock on the their **QFT** holding until the loan is repaid.
+This sets a temporary lock on their **QFT** holding until the loan is repaid.
+Participant whose turn is to get financed must possess **QFT** in their wallet of an amount not less than the unit funding multiplied by the **Quorum** (total number of particiants) only if the pool was not collaterized from the onset, otherwise, will not be less than the total pool amount multiplied by the collateral factor.

 ##### onDefault